-Council bosses close to agreeing new teacher pay offer
+Council bosses agree new teacher pay offer

 The EIS is also planning strikes in a number of areas, including the Glasgow constituency of First Minister Nicola Sturgeon and the Dunfermline constituency of Education Secretary Shirley-Anne Somerville.

-On Monday, Ms Somerville told the BBC she hoped the new offer would persuade the unions to suspend planned strike action.

-She called for compromise, and described the new proposal as both "affordable" and "exceptionally fair".
+The EIS salaries committee and executive committee will meet on Wednesday to discuss a response to the offer and the potential implications for upcoming strike action in schools.

-The dispute centres on the pay rise which teachers were due to receive in April last year.
+The ongoing dispute centres on the pay rise which teachers were due to receive in April last year.

 The most recent offer was made before the first strike by the EIS union in November.